 Muscular and skeletal dysfunctions often addressed with Remedial Massage include Fibrositis, Spondylitis, Arthritis, frozen shoulder, muscular cramps, Whiplash, muscular atrophy, sports and dancing injuries.

-Sessions usually take 30 minutes to an hour, depending on the whether the practitioner will just address a specific area or give a whole body massage.
 As oil is used, it is necessary for the patient to be unclothed for the treatment.

 Myotherapists assess and physically treat myofascial pain, injury and dysfunction affecting movement and mobility.
 Myotherapy is applied in the preventative, corrective and rehabilitative phases of therapy to restore and maintain the normal integrity of the soft tissue structure (muscles, tendons, ligaments and fascia) of the human body.
 Pain or symptoms caused by muscle (myo) or fascia is described as myofascial.
 Myofascial pain is usually not specific and is often described by the patient as a ‘deep ache’, ‘tightness’ or ‘tenderness’ in an area.
 It can vary in intensity and radiate to other areas.
 Other symptoms can include reduced range of motion of muscles and joints, stiffness, fatigue, weakness, numbness or a tingling sensation.
 There are many other symptoms depending on the condition and patients can have one or many symptoms.